America at war! (1941– ) (Part 1)

 Victims of United Nations air and sea attacks include at least one battleship, an aircraft carrier, five cruisers and more than a dozen large troop transports, as well as lesser transports and destroyers.

-The toll of downed Jap aircraft attempting to protect the convoy is now at least 15.
+The toll of downed Jap aircraft attempting to protect the convoy now is at least 15.

-A United Nations Headquarters communiqué said the Jap aircraft were “roughly handled” by the Americans.
+A United Nations Headquarters communique said the Jap aircraft were “roughly handled” by the Americans.
 Two Jap planes were shot down today and one was damaged.

 Japs occupy Borneo oil port

-Despite the attacks, the Japs, it was believed, succeeded in occupying “ruined and burned-out establishments” of the east Borneo oil port of Balikpapan.
+Despite the attacks, the Japs, it was believed, succeeded in occupying “ruined and burned-out establishments” of the East Borneo oil port of Balikpapan.
 The Dutch have received no communication from Balikpapan since the Japs were believed to have made their way ashore.

 Dutch pilots, using American-built aircraft, made another series of raids on the Jap base at Kuching in Sarawak.
 An airdrome and storage yards were attacked at Kuching, which the Japs occupied early in the war.

-The Dutch at Kendari on the southeast coast of Celebes were still putting up strong resistance against Jap landing parties.
-The fighting has been on there since Sunday, when the Japs made their first landing at Sampara, in southeast Celebes.
+The Dutch at Kendari on the southeast coast of Celebes still were putting up strong resistance against Jap landing parties.
+The fighting has been on there since Sunday, when the Japs made their first landing at Sampara, in Southeast Celebes.

 Japs raid Sumatra